|HOME SCHEDULE PICTURES CONTACT|

-of gospel music is the
+of Greene County's hidden treasures of gospel music is the Cross

-and the best music in the world: Southern Gospel Music.
+the best music in the world: Southern Gospel Music.
 Local,

 regional, and national groups have all graced the stage at Cross